Q&A Guide for Non-Muslim Visitors during Ramadan

 What About Children During Ramadan In Abu Dhabi?

-Younger children, especially those under six years old, are not expected to participate in fasting, Muslim and Non-Muslim.
+Younger children, especially those under six years old, are not expected to participate in fasting, Muslim and non-Muslim.
 Pre-pubescent children between seven and 12 years old may start to observe fasting for short periods at a time.
 On reaching puberty, participation by all Muslims (with some exceptions mentioned below) is required.

 Schools in Abu Dhabi will start later and finish earlier during Ramadan.
 Individual schools will advise opening hours but are generally restricted to a maximum of 5-hour days.
-(The education authority ADEK has capped school hours this year to a maximum of 5 hours between 9:00 AM and 3:30 PM)
+(The education authority ADEK has capped school hours this year to a maximum of 5 hours between 8:30 AM and 3:30 PM)

 Exceptions To Fasting